 This afternoon, you can relax at the lodge, while observing the far-off mist rising up from the torrent of water falling over Victoria Falls.
-We’ll get right up close to Victoria Falls soon enough, so consider taking the optional afternoon Zambezi River Cruise.
+We'll get right up close to Victoria Falls!

-The first option is a “Flight of the Angels” helicopter ride over Victoria Fall.
-The second is the extended “Zambezi Spectacular” flight, which includes aerial game viewing along the river.
-The falls are impressive from any vantage point but soaring over them is an experience that promises to entrance you.
+After breakfast, start the day with one of our optional tours: “Flight of the Angels” helicopter ride over Victoria Falls, or the extended “Zambezi Spectacular” flight, which includes aerial game viewing along the river.
+These mighty falls are impressive from any vantage point but soaring over them is a truly unique experience that promises to impress.

 Tonight, you’re in for an authentic cultural treat — sharing a meal with a Zimbabwean family in their own home.
 Known for genuine smiles and sincere friendliness, this heartfelt encounter will truly enrich your trip.
 Any gifts you bring along are always most welcome, such as a can of peaches, infant formula, coloring books and crayons, or any other items.